Are you keeping pace with hotel procurement?

 Use business-centric metrics.
 Look beyond cost to gauge effectiveness.
-Use top-line and bottom-line program metrics like percent of spend at eco-friendly properties, total cost of hotel stay, and revenue impact of your hotel spend on the hotel’s business.
+Use top-line and bottom-line program metrics like percent of spend at eco-friendly properties, the total cost of a hotel stay, and the revenue impact of your hotel spend on the hotel’s business.

 Like in your own investments, you’ll want to diversify and neutralize risk for your program.
 In this environment, no company or hotel program is immune.
 It requires a market view of your program, agility in how preferred supplier relationships are built and innovation in how contracts are evaluated.
 You will pay more for these options but that is because you are investing in your suppliers and gaining market flexibility.